-(1) FR comprises Base Remuneration and Superannuation (post-employment benefit).
-Superannuation contributions for Rob Jesudason are made in line with Hong Kong Mandatory Provident Fund regulations.

-(2) Total cost of salary including cash salary, short-term compensated absences and any salary sacrificed benefits.

-(3) Cost of car parking (including associated fringe benefits tax).

-(4) 50% of the FY17 STVR for performance during the 12 months to 30 June 2017 (payable September 2017).
-The FY17 STVR outcome for all Executives was adjusted downwards to zero, reflecting collective accountability for the overall reputation of the Group and risk matters.

-(5) 50% of the FY17 STVR award that is deferred until 1 July 2018.
+- (1) FR comprises Base Remuneration and Superannuation (post-employment benefit).
+Superannuation contributions for Rob Jesudason are made in line with Hong Kong Mandatory Provident Fund regulations. - (2) Total cost of salary including cash salary, short-term compensated absences and any salary sacrificed benefits. - (3) Cost of car parking (including associated fringe benefits tax). - (4) 50% of the FY17 STVR for performance during the 12 months to 30 June 2017 (payable September 2017).
+The FY17 STVR outcome for all Executives was adjusted downwards to zero, reflecting collective accountability for the overall reputation of the Group and risk matters. - (5) 50% of the FY17 STVR award that is deferred until 1 July 2018.
 Deferred STVR awards are subject to Board review at the time of payment.
-The FY17 STVR outcome for all Executives was adjusted downwards to zero, reflecting collective accountability for the overall reputation of the Group and risk matters.

-(6) Includes company funded benefits (including associated fringe benefits tax where applicable), interest accrued in relation to the FY16 STVR deferred award, which vested on 1 July 2017, and the net change in accrued annual leave.
-For Rob Jesudason, this includes costs in relation to his Hong Kong assignment and relocation to Australia.

-(7) Long service entitlements accrued during the year as well as the impact of changes to long service leave valuation assumptions, which are determined in line with Australian Accounting Standards.
-The FY16 comparative has been restated to reflect a disclosure methodology change where Deferred Rights are included in share-based payments instead of long-term benefits.

-(8) FY17 expense for deferred STVR awarded under Executive General Manager arrangements, and sign-on and retention awards received as Deferred Rights.
+The FY17 STVR outcome for all Executives was adjusted downwards to zero, reflecting collective accountability for the overall reputation of the Group and risk matters. - (6) Includes company funded benefits (including associated fringe benefits tax where applicable), interest accrued in relation to the FY16 STVR deferred award, which vested on 1 July 2017, and the net change in accrued annual leave.
+For Rob Jesudason, this includes costs in relation to his Hong Kong assignment and relocation to Australia. - (7) Long service entitlements accrued during the year as well as the impact of changes to long service leave valuation assumptions, which are determined in line with Australian Accounting Standards.
+The FY16 comparative has been restated to reflect a disclosure methodology change where Deferred Rights are included in share-based payments instead of long-term benefits. - (8) FY17 expense for deferred STVR awarded under Executive General Manager arrangements, and sign-on and retention awards received as Deferred Rights.
 These equity awards are subject to forfeiture if the Executive ceases to be employed by the Group prior to the vesting date as a result of resignation.
-The FY16 comparative has been restated to reflect a disclosure methodology change where Deferred Rights are included in share-based payments instead of long-term benefits.

-(9) FY17 expense for the FY14, FY15, FY16 and FY17 LTVR awards (including true up for the Customer Satisfaction performance hurdle portion of the FY13 LTVR award).

-(10) The percentage of FY17 remuneration related to performance was: Ian Narev 52%, Kelly Bayer Rosmarin 47%, Adam Bennett 40%, David Cohen 42%, Matt Comyn 49%, David Craig 72%, Rob Jesudason 31%, Melanie Laing 50%, Anna Lenahan 70%, Vittoria Shortt 37%, Annabel Spring 49%, and David Whiteing 38%.

-(11) David Cohen commenced in the Group Chief Risk Officer role from 1 July 2016.
-Prior year comparison reflects statutory remuneration for his prior role, Group General Counsel and Group Executive, Group Corporate Affairs.
-(12) The LTVR Reward Rights value for David Craig reflects the disclosable accruals for all previously granted LTVR awards that remain unvested following his

-(12) The LTVR newards rights value to bard or all telects the disclosable accruates for all previously granted in VR awards in termain divested following his retirement on 30 June 2017 up to the end of each operformance period.
-This means that up to three years of each unvested LTVR awards has been disclosed in FY17, including those amounts which would otherwise have been included in future year disclosures.
-These LTVR awards remain 'on foot' and will only vest subject to the achievement of the pre-determined performance conditions and risk review.

-(13) For Rob Jesudason, remuneration was paid in Hong Kong dollars and was impacted by movements in exchange rates.

-(14) Anna Lenahan was appointed to the Group General Counsel and Group Executive, Group Corporate Affairs role effective 28 November 2016 and her remuneration reflects time in role.
+The FY16 comparative has been restated to reflect a disclosure methodology change where Deferred Rights are included in share-based payments instead of long-term benefits. - FY17 expense for the FY14, FY15, FY16 and FY17 LTVR awards (including true up for the Customer Satisfaction performance hurdle portion of the FY13 LTVR award). - (10) The percentage of FY17 remuneration related to performance was: lan Narev 52%, Kelly Bayer Rosmarin 47%, Adam Bennett 40%, David Cohen 42%, Matt Comyn 49%, David Craig 72%, Rob Jesudason 31%, Melanie Laing 50%, Anna Lenahan 70%, Vittoria Shortt 37%, Annabel Spring 49%, and David Whiteing 38%. - (11) David Cohen commenced in the Group Chief Risk Officer role from 1 July 2016.
+Prior year comparison reflects statutory remuneration for his prior role, Group General Counsel and Group Executive, Group Corporate Affairs. - (12) The LTVR Reward Rights value for David Craig reflects the disclosable accruals for all previously granted LTVR awards that remain unvested following his retirement on 30 June 2017 up to the end of each performance period.
+This means that up to three years of each unvested LTVR award has been disclosed in FY17, including those amounts which would otherwise have been included in future year disclosures.
+These LTVR awards remain 'on foot' and will only vest subject to the achievement of the pre-determined performance conditions and risk review. - (13) For Rob Jesudason, remuneration was paid in Hong Kong dollars and was impacted by movements in exchange rates. - (14) Anna Lenahan was appointed to the Group General Counsel and Group Executive, Group Corporate Affairs role effective 28 November 2016 and her remuneration reflects time in role.

-Dur business

-S Corporate responsibility